Texas Legislative Medal of Honor: Eligibility

 In 2013, HB 1589 was signed into law by Governor Rick Perry amending the statute for the bestowal of two Texas Legislative Medals of Honor each legislative session, one for service pre-1956 and one for service post-1957.

+On May 18, 2023 the Texas Senate passed Rep. Terry Wilson's HB 4421 by a 31-0 vote to award the Texas Legislative Medal of Honor to any Texan who has received the Medal of Honor.
+The legislation further established three time periods for the award as pre-1955, 1955 to September 10, 2001, and September 11, 2001 to the present date.

 Authority

 The Texas Legislative Medal of Honor was authorized by the Fifty-eighth Texas Legislature in Senate Bill Number 279 by Senator Babe Schwartz and was approved by the Governor John Connally on May 3, 1963, effective August 23, 1963.
 The first recipient was not awarded until 1997 when Representative Tommy Merritt discovered that the award existed and had never been awarded.
 Senator Jerry Patterson, then the chair of the Veteran Affairs and Military Installations Committee, assisted in the process of selecting the first recipient and creating a process for the further awarding of the medal.

-Description

-Medal

-The medal pendant is gold-finished bronze, 1-1/4 of an inch in diameter.
-In the center of the pendant is a silver shield with the Alamo in the upper half.
-The lower half of the shield is divided into two parts, with the cannon of the first battle of the Texas Revolution at Gonzales in the wearer's right portion and the Battle of San Jacinto Vince's Bridge in the wearer's left portion.
-An enameled wreath of live oak circles the shield on the wearer's right and olive on the wearer's left.
-Circling the shield, wearer's right to left, are the unfurled flags of Mexico, Spain, France, the Republic of Texas, the Confederate States of America, and the United States, enameled in the respective colors of the flags.
-Above the shield and between the French and Texas flag is a raised lone star within a circle.
-Below the shield is a scroll with the inscription "TEXAS MEDAL OF HONOR."
-The reverse side of the pendant is blank.
-The pendant is suspended by a metal loop attached to a green moiré silk neckband, 1-3/8 of an inch wide and 24 inches long, behind a hexagonal pad in the center made of matching ribbon.
-On the hexagonal pad, integral to the ribbon, are six white five-pointed stars in the form of two equilateral triangles, points up, one above the other.
-The green ribbon color is the same as the green color used in the United States Army's Mexican Border Service Medal.